yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 [{%pdf%}](/download_files/White-Paper-ssd-V2.pdf) This MemoryXtend white paper provides a high level overview of the technology and motivation behind MemoryXtend.

-[{%pdf%}](/download_files/XAP-MemoryXtend-Tutorial-2014.pdf) The MemoryXtend Tutorial describes how to experiment with 'MemoryXtend' and comparing RAM based Data Grid with SSD based Data Grid.
+[{%pdf%}](/download_files/XAP-MemoryXtend-Tutorial-2014.pdf) The MemoryXtend Tutorial describes how to experiment with MemoryXtend and comparing RAM based Data Grid with SSD based Data Grid.

 {% endnote %}